All Club/Society Execs – and especially Treasurers – must ensure that funds:

 Where the event is taking place in a regulated and licensed premises and upon completion of an event planning pack or event notification form.

-Where alcoholic drinks are intrinsic to the nature of the Society as defined within its Constitution (Real Ale Society, Warwick Cocktail Society, etc).
+Where alcoholic drinks are intrinsic to the nature of the Society/Club as defined within its Constitution (Real Ale Society, Warwick Cocktail Society, etc).

 As part of a ticketed event, in which alcohol spend is clarified in the event description, at the discretion of Student Activities.